 Children placed outside of the tribe, even in foster care, lose a sense of belonging unless they maintain their connection with their extended family, their tribe, and their caretakers.
 The extended family holds great importance within the Indian culture, and Indian children usually remain with one of their many grandmas.

-All of our Chairpersons are primarily Native American Program Partners who share the needs of people living on the reservations, as do the 1,000+ Program Partners we work with year-round.
+All of our Chairpersons are primarily Native American Program Partners who share the needs of people living on the reservations, as do the hundreds of Native community partners we work with year-round.
 They advise us on the changing needs of the people and help us portray conditions accurately and respectfully in our messaging to donors.